ankane/searchkick/README.md

 ## Indexing

-Control what data is indexed with the `search_data` method.
+You can customise what data is indexed with the `search_data` method.
 Call `Product.reindex` after changing this method.
+Note: by convention, _all_ database columns for the model are indexed.

 ```ruby
 class Product < ApplicationRecord